yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

 In accounts, the terms withdrawal and deposit are used to refer to the use of CDAs in bundles that transfer IOTA tokens.

-The term _withdrawal_ is used to refer to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are debited.
-The term _deposit_ is used to refer to the use of CDAs in outputs transactions where IOTA tokens are credited.
+The term _withdrawal_ is used to refer to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are withdrawn from an address.
+The term _deposit_ is used to refer to the use of CDAs in outputs transactions where IOTA tokens are deposited into an address.

 A withdrawal can involve multiple expired CDAs, depending on total deposit amount and the balance of the CDAs.